Books: Bible, Corduroy

 Scripture: Ephesians 6:11-17

-Bible Verse: Romans 10:9 - That if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised Him from the dead, you will be saved.
+Bible Verse: Romans 10:9 (NIV) - If you declare with your mouth, "Jesus is Lord," and believe in your heart that God raised Him from the dead, you will be saved.

-Bible Song: My God is So Big - 100 Hymns & Praise Song for Kids Disc 2, #29
+Bible Song: My God is So Big (Traditional)

 My God is so big (move hands out from each other at sides)